CitCom-VRAIN/waste-collection-demo/README.md

 # Waste Collection Demo
 Waste collection optimization using Openroute service.
+For a detailed guide, check out our [documentation](https://citcom-vrain.github.io/services/waste_collection/)

 ## 📦 Project setup
-Below are the basic instructions to deploy the minimum viable service.
-For a detailed deployment guide, check out our [documentation](https://citcom-vrain.github.io/services/waste_collection/).
+Below are the basic instructions to run the minimum viable service.

 Tested with Python `3.10.12` and Ubuntu 22.04.